EnterpriseDB/tpa/docs/src/python.md

 Ubuntu 20.04, 22.04 and RHEL 8.x can be used only with Python 3.

-RHEL 7.x ships with Python 3.6, but the librpm bindings for Python 3 are not available, so TPAexec must use Python 2 instead.
+RHEL 7.x ships with Python 3.6, but the librpm bindings for Python 3 are not available, so TPA must use Python 2 instead.
 Debian 8 does not have the Python 3.5+ required to support Ansible.

 You can decide for other distributions whether you prefer `python2` or